thomaslsimpson/tensor_search/README.md

 ... and it will show the results for each test along with the time (in millisecsons) and the average time overall.

+Step 6:

+We will make an improvement.
+We will add a time to the results as 'ms' for milliseconds that the processing took to complete.
+The json for a query will include 'ms' like so:

+{
+  'kw': 'new truck',
+  'cn': 'us',
+  'dn': ['napaonline.com', 'ford.com', 'suncentauto.com'],
+  'ms': 24,
+  'err': 0
+}

+Step 7:

+We will now change the module so that the search call will accept a threshold that is a matching cutoff.
+The score must be above the threshold or nothing will be returned.
+This should be a number from 0.0 - 1.0.
+Tests should be updated to reflect this change and use a threshold of 0.5.
+This should result in a test query:

+Keywords: "new truck"

+Results:
+{
+  'kw': 'new truck',
+  'cn': 'us',
+  'dn': ['napaonline.com', 'ford.com', 'suncentauto.com'],
+  'err': 0
+}

+Step 8:

+We will also add a limit to the number of items returned.
+The number of items returned should be accepted in the module call (tests should be updated to reflect 3 as the number to return).

+Step 9: update main.go to be a utility and example of how to use the module

+Now, we will update main.go to take a command line argument for the keywords to search on, the database location, the ollama URL, and the model to use.
+We will default the model to the nomic model one we have been using; the ollama url to the localhost:11434 url that we have been using in the tests; the database location to the reference database in the tests.

+If a keyword phrase is passed on the command line, we will use it as the keyword and run a single search.
+If not, we will read stdin one line at a time and run each as individual queries.